Ak0sTib0r/UnderGrad/README.md

 # Introduction
 UnderGrad is an open source note taking software/toolkit specifically designed for Mathematics and Physics Undergraduates.
 It's built with Python (3.9.6) and comes with a GUI as well as a library of snippets (shortcuts) for LaTeX.

-This README contains 2 main sections:
+This README contains 4 main sections:
+- Introduction (above)
 - Section I: Setup and Configuration
 - Section II: Tutorial and Snippet Dictionary
+- FAQs

 Section I is split into three parts:
 - Part I: Prerequisites